microsoft/PowerToys/README.md

 ### PowerToys Run

- - Handled a culture not found error when checking for RtL languages.
+ - Handled a culture not found error when checking for right-to-left languages.
  - Fixed the WebSearch plugin results title being trimmed in the UI.
 Thanks [@octastylos-pseudodipteros](https://github.com/octastylos-pseudodipteros)!
  - The Unit Converter plugin will now show more significant digits.
 Thanks [@PesBandi](https://github.com/PesBandi)!
  - Improved error handling when copying to the clipboard results in an error.
 Thanks [@PesBandi](https://github.com/PesBandi)!